-What this does is ensure your portfolio’s content will be picked up by search engine bots and given greater online visibility as a result — and here you can be as descriptive as possible.
+What this does is ensure your portfolio’s content will be picked up by search engine bots and given greater online visibility.
+Here you can be as descriptive as possible.

 3. Build Relationships and Links

-Just as building backlinks for your blog are helpful to grow your traffic, it can also be used to pull some well-deserved traffic to your portfolio.
-Of course it helps if you can incorporate this into a page that is constantly updated with industry news, events and/or process work.
+Just as backlinks can grow your traffic, they can also pull some well-deserved traffic to your portfolio.
+It helps if you can incorporate them into a page that is constantly updated with industry news, events and/or process work.

-You don’t need to go overboard with this one as it’s purely for those interested in creating a strong network of backlinks; however, it’s one other thing to be mindful of and so included in this list.
+You don’t need to go overboard with this one as it’s purely for those interested in creating a strong network of backlinks.
+However, it’s one other thing to be mindful of!

 4. Don’t Ignore Your About Page